-I was told by the museum maintenance office that on an average about 10-15 thousand people visit red fort everyday and on a Sunday the number goes up to 20+ thousand.
+I was told by the museum maintenance office that on an average about 10-15 thousand people visit red fort every day and on a Sunday the number goes up to 20+ thousand.
 With an average ticket of Rs 10/- also, the revenue should be good enough provide the basic maintenance of the fort of such importance.
-What I liked about the visitor population of Red fort was that it had representation of all kinds of people.
-Large school groups, college groups, visitors from across the country with fair number of people from remote areas, local families, foreigners and dignitaries.
+What I liked about the visitor population of Red fort was that it had the representation of all kinds of people.
+Large school groups, college groups, visitors from across the country with a fair number of people from remote areas, local families, foreigners, and dignitaries.

 Having that said that I am not too sure if this place should be allowed to be used as a picnic spot.
 As groups and families spread themselves on the lawns and leave the garbage behind, with least interest in the heritage value of the place.

 Another important thing that I noticed was that there were no beggars anywhere around the red fort or even in roads around it.
 There were lots of small time vendors, some even carrying the merchandise on their arms, but no one was begging.
 In fact, I had some extra food that I wanted to give away, but could not locate anyone to whom I could give it and hence had to bring it back home.